 - Helicopter Dogsled & Glacier Excursion – A bucket list trip including a helicopter ride offering a majestic aerial view of the Juneau Icefield and Mendenhall Glacier, as well as a meet and greet and sled dog ride on top of Herbert Glacier with our Musher Camp guides and real Alaskan sled dogs!

 - Any Private Tour that we offer in Skagway.
-We have various options that go up to White Pass Summit and anywhere else in between, and these are highly recommended for anyone interested in having more time and say so over what and where you want to shoot.
+We have various options that go up to White Pass Summit and anywhere else in between, and these are highly recommended for anyone interested in having more time and say over what and where you want to shoot.

 So What’re You Waiting For?